cardano-foundation/CIPs/CIP-0001/README.md

 ### Implementation Plan

-- [ ] Rework existing draft CIPs to adopt this new format and process.
+- [x] Rework existing draft CIPs to adopt this new format and process.
 In particular, CIPs affecting enlisted projects should be brought to the attention of the respective project maintainers.
-- [ ] Possibly, edit / align old CIPs preambles and sections to at least reflect also this new format.
+- [x] Edit / align old CIPs preambles and sections to at least reflect also this new format.

 ## Copyright